 If your child is scared of sleeping in complete darkness, invest in a nightlight.
 Sleep.org advises to ‘use one with a red bulb.
 This dim, warm light is less activating to the brain’.
 It’s also a good idea to avoid having any lights from devices like TVs or tablets in the room.
 These can trick the internal body clock make your child feel more awake.
 Read to them or allow them to read one chapter of their book before bed instead as part of their night-time routine.

 You wouldn’t want to go to bed in a messy room full of clutter so neither will your child.
 It’s important to create a serene atmosphere rather than one of chaos.
 Having ample storage is a sure-fire way to keep a kid’s bedroom tidy.
-Drawers or tubs are easily accessible for your child to use.
+Drawers or tubs are easily accessible for your child to use and can easily be packed away in a cabin bed.
 Get them to help you make labels for each container, so they feel involved and proud to keep their space neat.

 Again, a routine is the key here.
 Have set times for your child to play with toys and include ‘tidy up time’ as a part of the play sequence.
 Your child will be used to doing this in school, so they will probably find it easy to embrace in their room.

 A kid’s bedroom is a very personal space where they will grow and learn throughout their childhood.
 Let them help you make the design choices and involve them in the decorating process.
 This will allow them to take ownership of the room so that they enjoy spending time in there.